bandonga/bandonga.github.io/_RHCSA/02-essential.md

 ### The Shell

 A **Shell** is *command-line* interpreter that provides a user interface.
 Users input instructions to a computer by entering commands as text for a command line interpreter to execute.
-The default shell for RHEL is *bash* (Bourne-Again Shell), an inproved version of the *sh* (Bourne Shell).
+The default shell for RHEL is *bash* (Bourne-Again Shell), an improved version of the *sh* (Bourne Shell).

 When using a shell interactivelly, it displays a string, warning for a command, the *shell prompt*.
 When using a regular user, the prompt is the `$` character.
 ```console